MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-wdac.md

 You can enable WDAC during or after deployment.
 Use PowerShell to enable or disable WDAC after deployment.

 Connect to one of the cluster nodes and use the following cmdlets to enable the desired WDAC policy in "Audit" or "Enforced" mode.

-In this build release there are two cmdlets.
+In this build release there are two cmdlets:

 - `Enable-AsWdacPolicy` - Affects all cluster nodes.
 - `Enable-ASLocalWDACPolicy` - Affects only the node on which the cmdlet is run.